QUOTES-Officials react as Biden moves to pull troops from Afghanistan by September 11 | Law-Order

 "The Islamic Republic of Afghanistan respects the U.S. decision and we will work with our U.S. partners to ensure a smooth transition.
 As we move into the next phase in our partnership, we will continue to work with our US/NATO partners in the ongoing peace efforts.
 Afghanistan's proud security and defense forces are fully capable of defending its people and country, which they have been doing all along, and for which the Afghan nation will forever remain grateful."
 ZABIHULLAH MUJAHID, SPOKESMAN, THE TALIBAN

 "There will be very difficult challenges and further hardship ahead in Afghanistan, and the U.S. must remain engaged diplomatically and through our development efforts to support the Afghan people, particularly those who have taken extraordinary risks on behalf of human rights.
-But after nearly two decades of putting our troops in harm’s way, it is time to recognize that we have accomplished all that we can militarily, and that it's time to bring our remaining troops home.
+But after nearly two decades of putting our troops in harm's way, it is time to recognize that we have accomplished all that we can militarily and that it's time to bring our remaining troops home.
 I support President Biden's bold leadership in building our nation at home and restoring our standing around the world."
-U.S. SENATOR JEANNE SHAHEEN, DEMOCRAT, NEW HAMPSHIRE

-"I'm very disappointed in the President's decision to set a September deadline to walk away from Afghanistan.
-Although this decision was made in coordination with our allies, the U.S. has sacrificed too much to bring stability to Afghanistan to leave without verifiable assurances of a secure future.
-"It undermines our commitment to the Afghan people, particularly Afghan women.
-I urge the Biden administration to make every effort between now and September to safeguard the progress made and support our partners in the formation of an inclusive, transitional government."

-ABDULLAH ABDULLAH, DIPLOMATIC OFFICIAL, AFGHANISTAN "Now that there is an announcement on foreign troops withdrawal within several months, we need to find a way to coexist.
+TOM PORTER, OFFICER IN U.S. NAVY RESERVES, AND EXECUTIVE VICE PRESIDENT FOR GOVERNMENT AFFAIRS FOR THE IRAQ AND AFGHANISTAN VETERANS ASSOCIATION

+"So much of our treasure and lives have been sacrificed over there and so many veterans have, have come back, with various wounds of war.
+So, I just naturally, like a lot of folks, envisioned some greater level of success before we, we withdrew.
+"There's a common term that we use...The term is "Forgot-astan" because the American public has largely forgotten that we've been over there.
+So, it's hard to keep engaged in a war when the American public doesn't even realize what our mission is, what our goals are, and what we're doing over there."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)